-The Latest Australian Lockdowns and Their Impact on Corporate Distress
+The Latest Australian Lockdowns and Their Impact on Corporate Distress1 September 2021

-The combination of low rates of COVID-19 vaccinations, challenges posed by new variants and persistent lockdowns have set back recovery in many countries across Asia Pacific.
+The combination of low rates of COVID-19 vaccination, challenges posed by new variants and persistent lockdowns have set back recovery in many countries across Asia Pacific.

 While many developed nations around the world have experienced accelerated recovery since Q2, Australia finds itself at threat of further economic contraction.
 To learn more about the state of the market and the impact of these headwinds on Australian companies, I spoke with David Kennedy, a turnaround and restructuring specialist who has vast experience working with distressed companies.

 David is a partner at EY’s Turnaround & Restructuring Strategy team, which helps companies and stakeholders in challenging situations, particularly when they are experiencing financial distress.
 A registered liquidator, he’s worked in the industry for the last 15 years, mostly in Sydney.
 From 2018 to 2020, he was based in London helping clients dealing with the challenges of Brexit and COVID-19.